 Heat stress is defined as the point at which your body can no longer regulate its temperature and you overheat.

 According to OSHA, each year, dozens of workers die and thousands more become ill while working in extreme heat or humid conditions.
 More than 40 percent of heat-related worker deaths occur in the construction industry, but workers in every field are susceptible.
-There are a range of heat-related illnesses and they can affect anyone, regardless of age or physical condition.
+There is a range of heat-related illnesses and they can affect anyone, regardless of age or physical condition.

 If you or a co-worker experience any of the following symptoms, be sure to get help: